Albans98/Data_Science_Certification/README.md

 In this course, I learned how to use **notebooks like Jupyter and Zepellin.** I decided to write some code about **Data Cleaning**, since it's an important part of the Data Scientist job !
 It is in `2.
 Open_Source_tools` folder.

-I used [this](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) dataset to do the cleaning process.
+I did the cleaning process on [this](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) dataset.

 - Course 3 : [Data Science Methodology](https://www.coursera.org/learn/data-science-methodology?specialization=ibm-data-science)
   - Badge